Professor and Interim Associate Dean, School of Public Service

 Boise, ID 83725-1935

-Jen Schneider is Professor in the School of Public Service at Boise State University, where she is Director of the PhD Program in Public Policy and Administration and serves as Interim Associate Dean.
+Jen Schneider is Professor in the School of Public Service and serves as Interim Associate Dean.

 Jen’s research addresses challenges in the public communication of scientific and environmental controversies, with a particular focus on industry rhetoric and discourses of technical expertise.
 Recent projects include the books Under Pressure: Coal Industry Rhetoric and Neoliberalism (Palgrave Macmillan, 2016) and The Joy of Science: Seven Principles for Scientists Seeking Happiness, Harmony, and Success.
 Her 2010 book Engineering and Sustainable Community Development, co-authored with Juan Lucena and Jon Leydens, has been used in classrooms around the world.
 Jen teaches courses on the Philosophy of Social Inquiry, U.S. Energy Policy, Science and Environmental Communication, Qualitative Methods, and Science, Technology, and Society (STS).
 Jen’s work and collaborations have also been funded by the National Science Foundation, and she has been published in Science Communication, Frontiers in Communication, Environmental Communication, Rhetoric and Public Affairs, Engineering Studies.